You are here

 The eligibility criteria for Special Rate/Intermediate Rate pension require that a person has limited capacity to work in paid work.
 Paid work is work that is remunerated.
 It is different from voluntary work.

 Voluntary work is generally defined as 'unpaid work for a recognised community or welfare organisation'.
 Unpaid work for a not-for-profit organisation or ex-service organisation will generally constitute voluntary work.
-Unpaid work for family, friends, or a business enterprise formed for the purposes of making a financial profit is not classified as voluntary work.
+Unpaid work for family, friends, or a business enterprise formed for the purposes of making a financial profit is generally not classified as voluntary work.

 There is no defined upper limit to the hours of voluntary work a person may undertake, and the hours worked in voluntary work are not linked at all to the eight hour limit imposed on remunerative work.
 A high number of hours in voluntary work is not on its own an indication that the veteran is able to work in remunerative work.